xoom000/chore-management-system/README.md

 - Linux-based system (Ubuntu, Debian, Raspbian, CentOS, etc.)
 - Access to a router with SSH capabilities for internet control
 - A computer that can remain powered on (Raspberry Pi is ideal)
+- At least 4GB of available RAM for Node.js operations

 ### Automated Installation (Recommended)